This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 Dogs should be keen to approach strangers, and must not have any fear or aggression with people, dogs or other animals.
 Don’t be concerned if your dog seems overly excitable or exuberant, or a little reserved – no prior obedience is required and we will teach the ‘good manners’ and behaviours required to pass the assessment.

-It is important to note that young dogs (aged 5 months – 2 years) are still growing and developing, both physically and mentally.
+It is important to note that young dogs are still growing and developing, both physically and mentally.
 This means that whilst your young dog fits the Suitability criteria now, this may change.
-For this reason, we have additional follow-up requirements for young dogs.
+For this reason, we have additional follow-up requirements for baby dogs under one year of age.

-Dogs certified as Therapy Dogs must not work or engage in activities that promote aggression to people (e.g. guard or protection training) or to animals (hunting, herding or fighting).
+Dogs certified as Visiting Therapy Dogs with Lead The Way must not work or engage in activities that promote aggression to people (e.g. guard or protection training) or to animals (hunting, herding or fighting).

-Please note: Dog’s certified as Therapy Dogs do not qualify for Public Access (for example entering shops or restaurants) as they don’t provide direct support to an individual with a disability.
-If your dog works as your Assistance or Service Dog, you must contact us prior to enrolling.
+Please note: Dog’s certified as Visiting Therapy Dogs do not qualify for public access (for example entering shops or restaurants) as they don’t provide direct support to an individual with a disability.
+If your dog works as your assistance/service dog, you must contact us prior to enrolling.

 Therapy-Dog Suitability Checklist